mrmins/EmojiRaiting/README.md

 <img src="https://i.imgur.com/nWgSd21.png" />

 Do you want to combine emoticions names and unicode characters?
+Feel free to do it!

 ```
 var emojis = ['skull','happy','cloud','&#x1F60A;','&#x1F603;', '&#9760;'];